manish-jsx/flaskproject/README.md

 4. **Create a new Web Service on Render:**
     - Go to [Render](https://render.com/).
-    - Click on the "New" button and select "Web Service".
+    - Click on the "New" button and select "Blueprint".
     - Connect your GitHub repository.
     - Use the settings from your `render.yaml` file.